lakshaykamat/obsidian-academic-vault/Semester 4/R Programming/Unit 1/Functions.md

 # Functions in R
-Functions are blocks of code that perform a specific task or computation.
-They can be broadly categorized into two types: user-defined functions and built-in functions.
+Functions are ==blocks of code that perform a specific task or computation.== They can be broadly categorized into two types: user-defined functions and built-in functions.

 ## 1. User-Defined Functions:
 - **Definition:** Created by the user to perform a specific task or set of tasks.